ie2173/ie2173/README.md

 - 👯 Current Dao(s): None
 - 🔭 I’m currently working on: Portfolio Website, Active and Passive Fund Contracts, MEV bots
-- 🌱 I’m currently learning: Rust, Go, GETH
+- 🌱 I’m currently learning: Rust, Go, GETH, ZK and 2nd Layer solutions.
 - 🤔 I’m looking for help with: Networking with the Ethereum Commumity.
 - 💬 Ask me about: Ethereum
 - 📫 How to reach me: ie2173@columbia.edu